majian55555/Curl_Maui/README.md

-# Curl_Maui
+# GUI for Curl

-A cross-platform HTTP client application built with .NET MAUI that provides a graphical interface for making HTTP GET requests, similar to the command-line tool `curl`.
+A cross-platform HTTP client desktop application built with .NET MAUI that provides a graphical interface for making HTTP GET requests, similar to the command-line tool `curl`.
 The application allows you to send requests with custom headers and view responses in various formats (images, videos, or text).

 ## Demo